Aviastar Flight 7503: Investigation

-As investigators arrived at the crash site, they suspected that the plane bounced twice before exploded and burned.
+As investigators arrived at the crash site, they suspected that the plane bounced twice before it exploded and burned.
 According to reports, the plane hit a tree on the other side of the mountain, as there were broken tree branches found in the area.
 The plane caught fire and slammed into the top of the mountain, killing all on board.
 Investigators also created the chronology of the discovery of the wreckage and explained how the plane crashed with drone footage.

 A preliminary investigation report was published 21 January 2016.
 At 06:37 UTC, the pilots agreed to fly direct to Barru as one had this experience.
-Few second later the second-in-command suggested to delay the direct flight for a while.
+A few seconds later, the second-in-command suggested to delay the direct flight for a while.
 There was partial cloud formation.
-At 06:51 UTC, the pilot-in-command told that he wanted to climb then the CVR recorded the sounds of impact and stopped recording.
+At 06:51 UTC, the pilot-in-command said that he wanted to climb then the CVR recorded the sounds of impact and stopped recording.
 The aircraft impacted trees and crashed at 7,734 ft.

 Investigators retrieved the designated flight route and compared it with the route that the crew of Flight 7503 took.
 It was revealed that the pilot had deviated from its original route.
 The predicted route was from point Bua to Siwa and then to Barru, however, after the crew reached point Bua, they decided to fly direct to Barru.
-The route that the crew took are mountainous with several mountains ahead (terrain heights of between 9,600 and 11,000 feet) while the designated route are near the shoreline with no significant height.
+The route that the crew took is mountainous with several mountains ahead (terrain heights of between 9,600 and 11,000 feet) while the designated route was near the shoreline with no significant height.
 The weather data on the crash site also revealed that there were clouds on the "shortcut" route, which would limit their visibility.
 With mountainous terrain and limited visibility, this would endanger the flight.

 Investigators then focused on why the pilots decided to fly the plane direct to point Barru instead to point Siwa.
 Investigators considered the Situational Awareness and the process of the decision making to fly direct to Barru.
-It was revealed that one of the crew had done the same step before, and during the previous flight, no incident occurred.
+It was revealed that one of the crew had done the same thing before, and during the previous flight no incident occurred.
 This might have caused one of the crew to trust the one that had done it before in the past to cut the route and make a direct flight to Barru.
-During its flight to point Barru, neither the pilot or the co-pilot discussed on the environmental condition ahead.
-The absence of discussion in regard to the conditions ahead, meant that the pilots had not properly considered the operational implications of flying the direct route, leading to a loss of situational awareness.
+During its flight to point Barru, neither the pilot nor the co-pilot discussed the environmental condition ahead.
+The absence of discussion in regard to the conditions ahead meant that the pilots had not properly considered the operational implications of flying the direct route, leading to a loss of situational awareness.

 The final report was finally published by the NTSC on 4 January 2017, with their findings as follow: